 Wanchunbulin, a partially owned subsidiary, holds the intellectual property rights to Plinabulin in China.
 We currently indirectly own 57.97% of the equity interest of Wanchunbulin.
-37.99% of the equity interest of Wanchunbulin is held by Wanchun Biotech, a Chinese limited liability company owned by Lan Huang, our Chief Executive Officer, and Linqing Jia, our major shareholder, and the remaining 4.04% is held by certain other investors.
-As a result, any distributions resulting from Wanchunbulin on account of its equity ownership will not be fully received by us as the parent company, and any payment from us to Wanchunbulin will indirectly benefit Dr. Huang, Mr. Jia and said investors.
+42.03% of the equity interest of Wanchunbulin is held by certain other investors.
+As a result, any distributions resulting from Wanchunbulin on account of its equity ownership will not be fully received by us as the parent company, and any payment from us to Wanchunbulin will indirectly benefit said investors.
 In addition, under Chinese laws, rules and regulations, our subsidiaries incorporated in China are restricted in their ability to transfer a portion of their respective net assets to their shareholders as dividends.
 Registered share capital and capital reserve accounts are also restricted from withdrawal in China.
-As of December 31, 2021, these restricted net assets were nil.
+As of December 31, 2022, these restricted net assets were nil.